 Maybe you are a Suzuki parent looking to make violin practice more fun, enjoyable, and effective for your child.

 I think being a Suzuki parent is probably the TOUGHEST job in the Suzuki Triangle (child-parent-teacher).
 I admire you so much.
-My son is only three, so we’re just now getting ready to start that journey.
+My son is five, and began Suzuki violin lessons in January.
+It is so tough.

-I want to help you however I can, because I believe that the work that you are doing is the most important work of all.
+I want to help you however I can, because I believe that the work that we are doing is the most important work of all.
 Keep going, rock star.
 I’ve got your back.

 Hi, I’m Brecklyn Ferrin!
-I teach a thriving studio of twenty violin students and have degrees in Violin Performance from Indiana University and the University of Utah.
-I studied violin pedagogy with Mimi Zweig and Brenda Brenner and am a registered Suzuki teacher.
+I am a registered Suzuki Violin and Suzuki Early Childhood Education teacher at the Gifted Music School in Salt Lake City.
+I have degrees in Violin Performance from Indiana University and the University of Utah and I studied violin pedagogy with Mimi Zweig and Brenda Brenner.

 I am a total violin geek, and am obsessed with finding ways to make learning the violin easy and fun.